-Employee Recruitment & Selection Prerequisite: HRM 301
+Employee Recruitment & Selection

+Prerequisite: HRM 301

+A grade of C or above is required in this course.
 This course focuses on the effective management of the flow of talent into and through organizations.
 Students will develop the skills and knowledge necessary to make appropriate and effective staffing decisions, especially as they relate to ethical and legal considerations.
 An important goal of the class will be to provide opportunities to develop hands-on skills that are relevant to managing talent flow.